jselfridge/BlackBox/README.md

   <li> Disable clkout2 to enable CH5 input </li>
   <li> Replace hard coded gyr bias with saved parameters from a file </li>
   <li> Calculate and apply rotation transformation for accelerometer mounting errors </li>
+  <li> Abstract the controller to be applied to various vehicles with same structure </li>

   <li><b> Maybe next board </b></li>
   <li> IMU convergence on start up </li>